arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 of the screen:
 ![][upload-etc]

-If you did not select auto-recording of the presentation (recommended by the Brightspace folks on campus), the organiser should **not forget to press record** when the student starts to talk; you can view Roel's defense, but only from minute two or so, by what time Djoerd Hiemstra had been so kind to ring me on my cell-phone and remind me to press that button at the top of the screen.
+Brightspace support recommends not to select auto-recording of the room, but in that case the organiser should **not forget to press record** when the student starts to talk; you can view Roel's defense, but only from minute two or so, by what time Djoerd Hiemstra had been so kind to ring me on my cell-phone and remind me to press that button at the top of the screen.